itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/03_text_tokenization_.md

  In [Step 2: Data Preparation](02_data_preparation_.md), We transformed raw, messy text into neat lists of `clean_text` and their corresponding numerical `label` IDs (0 for non-abusive, 1 for abusive).
 Great job!

 Now, imagine you have a beautifully cleaned Tamil sentence like: "இது ஒரு நல்ல பதிவு."
 (This is a good post.)
 Your human brain understands this immediately.
-But what about our super-smart Transformer model from [Chapter 1: Transformer Model](01_transformer_model_.md)?
+But what about our super-smart Transformer model from [Step 1: Transformer Model](01_transformer_model_.md)?
 It's a computer, and computers don't understand words like "இது" or "நல்ல" directly.
 They only understand **numbers**.

 This is where **Text Tokenization** comes in!
 It's the crucial step that acts like a translator, converting our human-readable, cleaned text into a language our Transformer model can actually process: a sequence of numerical IDs.